Pristina: 17th to 19th centuries

+20th century

 In May 1901, Albanians pillaged and partially burned Pristina.

-However, The Kingdom of Serbia opposed the plan for a Greater Albania, preferring a partition of the European territory of the Ottoman Empire among the four Balkan allies.
+The Kingdom of Serbia opposed the plan for a Greater Albania, preferring a partition of the European territory of the Ottoman Empire among the four Balkan allies.
 On 22 October 1912, Serb forces took Pristina.
 However, Bulgaria, dissatisfied with its share of the first Balkan War, occupied Kosovo in 1915 and took Pristina under Bulgarian occupation.

 During the Massacres of Albanians in the Balkan Wars, Pristina suffered many atrocities; the Serbian army entered Pristina on 22 October.
 Albanian and Turkish households were looted and destroyed, and women and children were killed.
 A Danish journalist based in Skopje reported that the Serbian campaign in Pristina "had taken on the character of a horrific massacring of the Albanian population".
 An estimated 5,000 people in Pristina were murdered in the early days of the Serbian occupation.
 The events have been interpreted as an early attempt to change the region's demographics.
 Serbian settlers were brought into the city, and Serbian Prime Minister Nikola Pašić bought 1214 acre of land.
 Pristinans who wore a plis were targeted by the Serbian army; those who wore the Turkish fez were safe, and the price of a fez rose steeply.